rihal-om/fair_jobs/Frontend/README.md

 - **Styling**: Tailwind CSS, SCSS, or any preferred styling method
 - **Animations**: CSS animations or JavaScript-based libraries (e.g., GSAP, Framer Motion)

-📢 **Important Note**: You do not need to build your own API model for summarization.
-Please use free, publicly available APIs for this challenge.

 ## 🚀 Additional Enhancements

 1. **Custom Summarization Options**

-   - Allow users to adjust summary length
-   - Implement filtering options
+   - Implement a filtering feature, where users can input words and the tool should highlight them.

-2. **Export Functionality**

-   - Enable users to export their summary history in various formats (CSV, PDF)

-3. **Multilingual Support**
+2. **Multilingual Support**

-   - Implement full Arabic language support, including RTL layout, translations, and proper text rendering for all UI elements and summaries
+   - Implement full Arabic language support, including RTL layout, translations, and proper text rendering for all UI elements and summaries.

-4. **Test Suite**
+3. **Test Suite**

-   - Unit tests and integration tests for critical components
+   - Unit tests and integration tests for critical components.

 ## 📦 Deliverables

 1. **Source Code**

-   - Well-organized and commented code repository
+   - Well-organized and commented code repository.

 2. **Documentation**

-   - README file with setup instructions and project overview
+   - README file with setup instructions and project overview mentioning the APIs being used.
-   - API documentation for any backend services

 3. **Deployment**

-   - Live demo of the application deployed on a hosting platform (e.g., Vercel)
+   - Live demo of the application deployed on a hosting platform (e.g., Vercel).

 4. **Submission**

-   - Submit via GitHub providing a repository link (public repository, not private) to `careers@rihal.om` with your details and the completed challenge.
+   - Submit via GitHub by providing a repository link (public repository, not private) to `careers@rihal.om` with your details and the completed challenge.

+📢 **Important Note**: You do not need to build your own API model for summarization.
+Please use free, publicly available APIs for this challenge.